mcasimir/devise-i18n-views/README.md

 and run `bundle install`.

-Then you need to install desired translations in your `config/locales`.
+Then you need to install the required translations in your `config/locales`.
 You can do this either manually (downloading them from [devise-i18n-views/locales](https://github.com/mcasimir/devise-i18n-views/tree/master/locales)) or through the apposite generator `devise_i18n_views:locale`, eg.

 ``` sh
 rails g devise_i18n_views:locale it